ONIHAGI

 Miwa Kyusetsu XI (1910-2012)

 This spectacular tea bowl is a Hagi-yaki (Hagi ware).
-Hagi-yaki has been made since the end of the 16th century in the region of Hagi, a small city in the Yamaguchi prefecture on the Sea of Japan.
+Hagi-yaki has been made since the end of the 16th century in the region of Hagi, a small city in Yamaguchi Prefecture on the Sea of Japan.
 A Korean potter, who was brought back to Japan at that time, started the tradition.
-This particular piece was made by a fairly well known Hagi potter named Yamane Seigen, born in 1952.
-He is also a martial arts instructor and high levels of energy and concentration can be found in his pottery.
-A self learned craftsman, Yamane decided to enter the world of ceramic "to understand the truth of the world".
-He founded his kiln in 1987 and after much research created his own blue Hagi, which he named Seigen Blue.
-He mainly exposes locally, but he is widely admired.
+This particular piece was made by a fairly well-known Hagi potter named Yamane Seigen, born in 1952.
+He is also a martial arts instructor, and high levels of energy and concentration can be found in his pottery.
+A self-learned craftsman, Yamane decided to enter the world of ceramics "to understand the truth of the world."
+He founded his kiln in 1987 and, after much research, created his own blue Hagi, which he named Seigen Blue.
+He mainly exhibits locally, but he is widely admired.
 This type of chawan is called oni-hagi (demon-hagi) because of its contrasted and between-two-world look.
-The opposition between the dark and the white and the smooth and the rough create a divisive, devilish feel.
+The opposition between the dark and the white and the smooth and the rough creates a divisive, devilish feel.
 The potter has named this particular bowl Hana-nio-yuki (snow of flower scent).
 The bowl is in perfect condition.
-It comes with its signed attested box.
-Dimensions: 14.5 cm x 9.5 cm Weight 520g.
+It comes with its signed, attested box.
+Dimensions: 14.5 cm x 9.5 cm.
+Weight: 520 g.

 Koharu kiln 白萩 source into the(small) fujimura 進作 Hagi ware